nicholasgillespie/scalable-scss-design-system/README.md

 1. **Generate Theme Variables:**

-   To apply the full theme, include the `generateThemeVariables` mixin in the `:root` selector of the [`30-base/_root.scss`](./styles/30-base/root.scss) file.
+   To apply the full theme, include the `generateThemeVariables` mixin in the `:root` selector within the `root.scss` file.
 This generates global CSS custom properties for all design tokens defined in `_theme-config.scss`.

    ```scss
    :root {